Tanuki/tanuki.py/readme.md

 Monkey Patch is a way to programmatically invoke an LLM in place of the function body in Python, with the same parameters and output that you would expect from a function implemented by hand.

 It allows you to mix-and-match programmed and LLM powered functions in your code, using the same function signatures and input parameters.

 This enables you to drop in well-typed, stateless and production-ready LLM capabilities into your app seamlessly.

+The more you use the patched function, the cheaper and faster it gets through automatic model distillation.
 ```python
 @monkey.patch
 def some_function(input: TypedInput) -> TypedOutput: